xcube-dev/xcube-server/README.md

 ## TODO

 * Harmonize naming in config (e.g. all CamelCase), make "Identifier" an attribute of dataset and variable entries
+* Add a service that allows retrieving the possible color bars.
 * Add a service that allows retrieving the actual coordinates given a varible and dimension KVP.
   This is because we use `var.sel(method='nearest, **indexers)`, users cannot know the actual, effectively selected coordinates.
-* Add "ServiceIdentification" to config
 * Internally cache TileGrid instances, so we don't need to recompute them
 * Build on Travis & AppVeyor
 * Configure Flake8